-Digitally intensive processes are transforming HTSG leading to an increase in office work, digitized data, and knowledge work.
-This has an impact on HTSG's equipment, training, hiring, and particularly fieldwork, in that target beneficiaries are often in remote villages.
+Digitally intensive processes are transforming HTSG leading to more and more office work, digitized data, and knowledge work.
+This has an impact on HTSG's equipment, training, hiring and particularly, fieldwork, with target beneficiaries in remote villages.
 This is a challenge for HTSG.
-Until recently, employees were hired for fieldwork, prioritizing significant time for village visits.
-The shift away from fieldwork, toward office work, documentation, representation, communication, and evaluation is challenging for HTSG-as the organization has limited skills, human resources, time to travel to mountainous areas, and necessary support equipment.
-The shift implicates IS in the audit society or audit cultures of control (Strathern, 2000; Harper, 2000;

-Kelly, 2019) and means that the NGO's activity rules, tools, and division of labor are increasingly moving toward digitally mediated office work.
+Until recently, employees were hired for fieldwork and significant time for village visits was prioritized.
+The shift away from fieldwork, towards office work, documentation, representation, communication and evaluation is a challenge for HTSG as they have limited skills, human resources, time to travel into mountainous areas, and the necessary equipment to support them.
+It implicates IS in the audit society or audit cultures of control (Strathern, 2000; Harper, 2000; Kelly, 2019), and means the NGO's activity rules, tools and division of labor move towards digitally-mediated office work.
 These activity and power transformations reduce field engagement with village beneficiaries.

-This shift is evidenced in HTSG's requests for interns from a program affiliated with a prominent US Ivy League university-the Princeton in Asia (PIA) Fellowship.5 Since 2013, PIA Fellows have interned at HTSG for one or two years.
-During the study, the following interns worked at HTSG: Susan (2014-2015), Cherry (2015-2016), and Mia (2015-2016).
-These interns were recent US graduates who brought technological/digital literacy, research and statistical competence, and English language skills to support HTSG's accelerating volume of office work, reporting, applications, evaluations, and communication.
-This is a systemic "capabilities" form of power, which exacerbates sector inequalities between global development NGOs with technology/digital capabilities and small, local NGOs that have little digital expertise, lack sufficient resources, and struggle to compete in global funding markets where digital products demonstrate competence and legitimacy (Kelly, 2018, 2019).
-Thus, HTSG needs computing resources (activity subjects, rules, and tools) and staff members with digital skills, as its object of work has become more digitally mediated.
+This shift is evidenced in HTSG requesting interns from a prominent US Ivy League universityaffiliated program, the Princeton in Asia (PIA) Fellowship4.
+Since 2013, PIA Fellows have interned at HTSG for one or two years.
+During the study, three interns worked at HTSG: Susan (2014-2015), Cherry and Mia (2015-2016).
+These interns were recent US graduates who brought technological/digital literacy, research, statistical competence and English language skills to support HTSG's accelerating volume of office work, reporting, grant applications, evaluations, and funder liaison.
+This is a systemic "capabilities" form of power, exacerbating sector inequalities between global development NGOs with technology/digital capabilities, and small, local NGOs who are digital novices, resource poor, and struggling to compete in global funding markets where digital products demonstrate expertise and legitimacy (Kelly, 2018, 2019).
+Thus, HTSG needed staff with digital skills as well as computing resources (activity subjects, rules and tools), as their object of work becomes more digitally mediated.